 A New Framework:

-A final thing to watch out for in this sector is the introduction of the new G-Cloud 13 framework which was introduced on the 9th November 2022.
-This framework replaced the G-Cloud 12 framework so will likely become one of the main frameworks for the procurement of AI-related services and products as well as the wider IT and Technology sector.
-Getting onto this framework is a huge benefit for suppliers as it likely provides a quick and easy route to sell AI to the public sector.
+A final thing to watch out for in this sector is the introduction of the new G-Cloud 14 framework which will start awarding contracts in August 2024.
+This framework will replace the G-Cloud 13 framework which was one of the main frameworks for the procurement of AI-related services and products as well as the wider IT and Technology sector.
+All indicators suggest that G-Cloud 14 will take this position within the public sector AI market as well.

 *

-If you want to make inroads into this market, you'll need complex data on your side to decide who to target, know who you'll be up against for opportunities, and what the best routes to market for your business are.
-With Tussell, you can analyse public spend, contract awards, favoured frameworks and more, helping you make more informed decisions and strategies when selling to the public sector, at any time.
+If you want to make inroads into this market, you'll need data on your side to decide who to target, know who you'll be up against for opportunities, and what the best routes to market for your business are.

 Book a personalised demo with our team to see how Tussell can unlock public sector insights and opportunities for your business.